-13. Navigation.

-- a.
-No activity may cause more than a minimal adverse effect on navigation. - b.
-Any safety lights and signals prescribed by the U.S. Coast Guard, must be installed and maintained at the permittee's expense on authorized facilities in navigable waters of the U.S. - c.
-Any structure or work that extends closer to the horizontal limits of any Corps Federal Navigation Project than a distance of three times the project's authorized depth shall be subject to removal at the owner's expense prior to any future Corps dredging or the performance of periodic hydrographic surveys.
-This is applicable to SV eligible and PCN activities. - d.
-There shall be no unreasonable interference with navigation by the existence or use of the activity authorized herein, and no attempt shall be made by the permittee to prevent the full and free use by the public of all navigable waters at or adjacent to the activity authorized herein. - e.
-The permittee understands and agrees that if future U.S. operations require the removal, relocation, or other alteration of the structure or work herein authorized, or if, in the opinion of the Secretary of the Army or their authorized representative, said structure or work shall cause unreasonable obstruction to the free navigation of the navigable waters, the permittee will be required, upon due notice from the Corps, to remove, relocate, or alter the structural work or obstructions caused thereby, without expense to the U.S. No claim shall be made against the U.S. on account of any such removal or alteration. - f.
-A PCN is required for all work in, over or under an FNP or its buffer zone unless otherwise indicated in Appendix A as the work may also require a Section 408 permit. - 14.
-Federal Liability.
-In issuing this permit, the Federal Government does not assume any liability for the following: a) damages to the permitted project or uses thereof as a result of other permitted or unpermitted activities or from natural causes; b) damages to the permitted project or uses thereof as a result of current or future activities undertaken by or on behalf of the U.S. in the public interest; c) damages to persons, property, or to other permitted or unpermitted activities or structures caused by the activity authorized by this permit; (d) design or construction deficiencies associated with the permitted work; e) damage claims associated with any future modification, suspension, or revocation of this permit. - 15.
-Heavy Equipment in Wetlands.
-Operating heavy equipment (drill rigs, fixed cranes, etc.) within wetlands shall be minimized, and such equipment shall not be stored, maintained or repaired in wetlands, to the maximum extent practicable.
+17. Time-of-Year Work (TOY) Windows/Restrictions.
+In-water work shall be conducted during the following TOY work windows (work allowed) under SV and any in-water work proposed during the following TOY restrictions (no work) shall be reviewed under PCN (and shall contain written justification for deviation from the work allowed windows).
+The term "in-water work" does not include conditions where the work site is "in-the-dry" (e.g., intertidal areas exposed at low tide).
+The term also does not include work contained in a cofferdam so long as the cofferdam was installed and subsequently removed within the work allowed window.

+TOY Restriction (no work) TOY Work Window (work allowed) Formatted Table Non-tidal waters Nov.
+1 st to Jun.
+30 th Jul.
+1 st to Oct.
+31 st Tidal waters Feb.
+1 st to Oct.
+14 th Oct.
+15 th to Jan.
+31 st

+RI DEM may place additional constraints to protect anadromous species in the fall.
+Note that for each of the specific RI General Permits where work in anadromous fish runs occur, we also prohibit unconfined or sediment-generating activities between March 1 and June 30.
+This restriction is encompassed by the windows above.

+Alternate work windows proposed under PCN will generally be coordinated with the U.S. Fish and Wildlife Service, National Marine Fisheries Service, Rhode Island CRMC, and/or Rhode Island DEM Maine Department of Inland Fisheries and Wildlife, and/or Maine Department of Marine Resources and resulting written verifications may include species-specific work allowed windows.

+Heavy Equipment in Wetlands or Mudflats.
+Operating heavy equipment (drill rigs, 18. fixed cranes, etc.) within wetlands shall be minimized, and such equipment shall not be stored, maintained, or repaired in wetlands, to the maximum extent practicable.
 Where construction requires heavy equipment operation in wetlands, the equipment shall: a) have low ground pressure (typically <6 psi); b) be placed on swamp/construction/timber mats (herein referred to as "construction mats" or "mats") that are adequate to support the equipment in such a way as to minimize disturbance of wetland soil and vegetation; or c) be operated on adequately dry or frozen wetlands such that shear pressure does not cause subsidence of the wetlands immediately beneath equipment and upheaval of adjacent wetlands.
 Construction mats are to be placed in the wetland from the upland or from equipment positioned on swamp mats if working within a wetland.
 Dragging construction mats into position is prohibited.
-Other support structures that are capable of safely supporting equipment may be used with written Corps authorization.
-Similarly, the permittee may request written authorization from the Corps to waive use of mats during frozen or dry conditions.
+Other support structures that are capable of safely supporting equipment may be used with written USACE authorization.
+Similarly, the permittee may request written authorization from USACE to waive use of mats during frozen or dry conditions.
 An adequate supply of spill containment equipment shall be maintained on site.
-Construction mats should be managed in accordance with the following construction mat best management practices: - Mats should be in good condition to ensure proper installation, use and removal. - Where feasible, place mats in a location that would minimize the amount needed for the wetlands crossing. - Minimize impacts to wetland areas during installation, use, and removal. - Install adequate erosion and sediment controls at approaches to mats to promote a smooth transition to, and minimize sediment tracking onto, mats. - In most cases, mats should be placed along the travel area so that the individual boards are resting perpendicular to the direction of traffic.
+Construction mats should be managed in accordance with the following construction mat best management practices:

+a.
+Mats should be in good condition to ensure proper installation, use and removal.

+b.
+Where feasible, place mats in a location that would minimize the amount needed for the wetlands crossing.

+c.
+Minimize impacts to wetland areas during installation, use, and removal.

+d.
+Install adequate erosion and sediment controls at approaches to mats to promote a smooth transition to, and minimize sediment tracking onto, mats.

+e.
+In most cases, mats should be placed along the travel area so that the individual boards are resting perpendicular to the direction of traffic.
 No gaps should exist between mats.
 Place mats far enough on either side of the resource area to rest on firm ground.

-• Provide standard construction mat BMP details to work crews.
+f.
+Provide standard construction mat BMP details to work crews.

-16. Temporary Fill
+19. Temporary Fill